Rigidity of stable minimal hypersurfaces in asymptotically flat spaces: Introduction

 In all of the statements below and throughout the paper we shall assume that the manifold $(M,g)$ is connected, orientable and has finitely many ends.

-Our first theorem states that there is a wide and phyisically relevant class of asymptotically flat manifolds for which the presence of a positive ADM mass is an obstruction to the existence of stable minimal surfaces.
+Our first theorem states that there is a wide and phyisically relevant class of asymptotically flat manifolds for which positivity of the ADM mass is an obstruction to the existence of stable minimal surfaces.
 Once again, we refer the readers to the next section for the defintions of ADM mass: for the sake of this Introduction, they may consider the ADM mass $\mathcal{M}$ a scalar quantity measuring the gravitational deformation of $(M,g)$ from the trivial couple $(\R^{n},\delta)$.

-\begin{theorem2} Let $(M,g)$ be an asymptotically Schwarzschildean 3-manifold of non-negative scalar curvature.
-If it contains a complete, properly embedded stable minimal surface $\Sigma$, then $\left(M,g\right)$ is isometric to the Euclidean space $\R^{3}$ and $\Sigma$ is an affine plane. \end{theorem2}
+\begin{theorem1} Let $(M,g)$ be an asymptotically Schwarzschildean 3-manifold of non-negative scalar curvature.
+If it contains a complete, properly embedded stable minimal surface $\Sigma$, then $\left(M,g\right)$ is isometric to the Euclidean space $\R^{3}$ and $\Sigma$ is an affine plane. \end{theorem1}

 An analogous result is obtained for ambient dimension $4\leq n<8$ under an a-priori bound on the volume growth of $\Sigma$ (as we specified above) and provided the stability assumption is replaced by \textsl{strong} stability.